iliff/digital-dissertation/README.md

 * Click **Use this template**
 * Follow the [Create a repository from template](https://help.github.com/en/articles/creating-a-repository-from-a-template) instructions
 * give your repo a name
-* choose private for repo (public if you don't care about ur drafts being
+* choose private for repo
-    * ?
-Should i encourage people to get free PRO account and make repo private with pages public?
+    * You will need a PRO account to have a private repository with a public github pages instance (free for students)
-    * ?
-Should we encourage public repo with reflections on work along the way with drafts of publishable writing only stored locally?
-    * ?
-Should we use just private repo and invite committee members to view progress there with Gists used to release any public bits along the way?
+    * You can leave repository public if you don't mind having your drafts accessible by public.
+You do not have to serve up these drafts on the website.
 * check to initialize with README
 * leave .gitignore None for now
 * choose license